-- 20.1 Where a cyber or data leakage incident occurs, and are reported in a timely, whistle-blower rules will apply.
-Not reporting incidents is regarded as a disciplinary matter. - 20.2 Unauthorised disclosure of personal data is a disciplinary matter that may be considered a gross misconduct and could lead to termination of employment. - 20.3 In the case of third parties unauthorised disclosure could lead to termination of the contractual relationship and in certain circumstances this could give rise to legal proceedings. - 20.4 Any failure to follow this Policy must be treated as an incident and investigated in accordance with the NHS Security Incident Reporting Procedure.
+20.1 Unauthorised disclosure of personal data is a disciplinary matter that may be considered a gross misconduct and could lead to termination of employment.

+20.2 In the case of third parties unauthorised disclosure could lead to termination of the contractual relationship and in certain circumstances this could give rise to legal proceedings.

+20.3 Any failure to follow this Policy must be treated as an incident and investigated in accordance with the NHS Security Incident Reporting Procedure.